...

 Effectiveness of Tactics

 Hodges signing marriage equality in the United States is perhaps one of the most well-known examples of judicial activism in the matter of enhancing the rights of LGBTQ+ people.
-As noted by (McCann,2019), it is most strategic legal activism to occur in concert with social movements and to look like society.
+As noted by (McCann,2019), it is the most strategic legal activism to occur in concert with social movements and to look like society.

 Conclusion